+Art.
 64. Deputies may only vote if they are present at a meeting.

 Voting by proxy shall not be allowed.

-65. The Chamber, represented by its President, is alone entitled to maintain order among its members.
-No armed forces may enter the Assembly Hall, nor be posted in its neighbourhood, except at the demand of the President.
+Art.
+65. The Chamber, represented by its president, is alone entitled to maintain order among its members.
+No armed forces may enter the assembly hall, or be posted in its neighborhood, except at the demand of the president.

+Art.
 66. No petition may be submitted to the Chamber otherwise than in writing.

+Art.
 67. The remuneration of members of the Chamber shall be determined by a law.